Aboard the Mayflower

 This VR installation immerses users into the life of these pioneers just before they decide to land.
 Using a very light set-up, based on Oculus Quest, you begin your journey by discovering details of the Reformation Wall of Geneva before being transported inside the Mayflower in 1620 to witness the discussions between the pilgrims.
 Finally, you discover the bay of Cape Cod from the upper deck of the boat in the cold winter.

-Exhibition opened from October 28th, 2020 until August 31st, 2021 at MIR – International Museum of the Reformation.
+The exhibition was open from October 28th, 2020 until August 31st, 2021 at MIR – International Museum of the Reformation.

 Credits